kevinwshin/French-House-Manual/README.md

 - Clean mop heads weekly in the washing machine.
 You MUST use the delicate cycle and put rubber bands around the strings so they do not tangle.

 Porch/Laundry Clean must be finished and signed-off for by midnight at the end of your assigned part of the week.

+---

+This jobs spans for multiple days of the week.
+This means that you should look after these areas every day.
+If the Labor Czar finds them dirty, you will be asked to tidy up.

+#### Trash / Recycling (1 Hour)
+- Arrange containers so that they are easily available to all housemates.
+- Trash comes every Friday morning.
+Bring bins to back door after trash has been collected.
+- Empty inside recycling bins, large item recycling bin and newspaper stack into rolling bins every Wednesday or more frequently if necessary.
+- Hose out and clean inside recycling bins so that they do not stink and attract roaches.
+- Make sure rolling bins are available to be picked up on city-assigned recycling day.
+    - (Call 311 same day if they miss our bins)
+    - If you miss pick-up, take care of recycling yourself.
+Ecology Austin is open from 9-5 every day except major holidays and is located at 9thand I-35.
+- Bring rolling bins in on the same day that they are emptied by the city.
+- All recyclables must be rinsed out before thrown into the bins.
+It is your job to enforce this and fuss at housemates at meetings for not doing so.
+Recycling plants do not clean what they receive and therefore throw anything away that is dirty.
+Clean recycling also keeps roaches and stinking bins at bay.
+Remove bottle caps from plastic bottles as they are not recycled.
+- Keep back alley clean.
+The city can fine us for having a mess back there.
+- Recycling must be finished and signed-off for every Wednesday by midnight.

+This jobs spans for the entire week.
+This means that you should look after recycling every day.
+If the Labor Czar finds bins to be too full, you will be asked to take them out.
+This must be finished by a time determined between you and the Labor Czar, which will often be the end of the day.

+#### Cookie Monster (2 Hours)
+- Create a delicious baked item for everyone in the house to delight and drool over.
+    - Aim to use guff ingredients, but the occasional, cheap item can be added to a shop at the discretion of KM.
+    - Cookie Monster does not mean only baking cookies.
+Strive for variety and get creative.
+- Cookie Monster shall clean all dishes used during the preparation of the delicious treat.
+- Baked treat should be finished within the amount of days given for the labor.

+#### HEB/Costco Shop (2 Hours)
+- Get shopping list from Kitchen Manager, a check from Treasurer and supermarket membership card, if necessary.
+- Take and use reusable grocery bags from Fridge Room.
+- Follow list and try to buy cheapest items.
+- On the receipt, circle the date, total cost and shopper's initials at the top of the receipt.
+Also let KM know how much the shop cost.